KhiriratSarit/-Assignment3--Spark-on-gcp/README.md

 * Java JDK
 * Scala
 * Spark 2.3.3 with Hadoop 2.7
-* Anaconda 3 with installed packages `numpy` and `pyspark`
+* Anaconda 3 with the following installed package `numpy`

-In addition, you have to export SPARK_HOME (for your current spark directory), PYSPARK_PYTHON (for your current python directory), and HADOOP_HOME (for your current hadoop directory).
+In addition, you have to export SPARK_HOME (for your current spark directory), PYSPARK_PYTHON (for your current python directory), and HADOOP_HOME (for your current hadoop directory) to be able to run the python scipt on spark.

 ## Run the code in the personal Windows machine